athkishore/sqlite-mongo/docs/operators/filter.md

 # Filter

 The filter is an object (in other words, a document) that specifies the conditions to be matched during a command.
-It is an input component of `count`, `find`, `findAndModify`, `update`, `delete`, etc.
+It is an input component of several commands such as `count`, `find`, `findAndModify`, `update`, `delete`, etc.

 This page lists the various formats in which filter expressions can be specified in a filter object, in accordance with the MongoDB query language.
 The following cases have been [tested](/tests/find/find.test.ts) for correctness.

-1. Empty filter - select all documents in a collection
+#### 1. Empty filter - select all documents in a collection
 ```typescript
 {}
 ```

-2. Implicit equality condition for top-level fields
+#### 2. Implicit equality condition for top-level fields
 Example:
 ```typescript
 {